eficode-academy/terraform-fundamentals/01-terraform-basic-commands.md

 You will get an app url when you applied the configurations as part of the output logs.
 Copy the url and paste in your browser.

-You should see something like this:
+You should see something like this

+- [ ] ADD APP SCREENSHOT

 ## Remember to clean up! 💡